hpehl/hpehl.github.com/source/_posts/2013-11-28-wildfly-dockerfiles.markdown

 # Domain

-To setup a domain use the repository `hpehl/wildfly`.
+To setup a domain use the repository `hpehl/wildfly-domain`.
 It contains different tags to start a domain controller and up to four hosts.
 Tags are a way to reference different images inside a repository.
-The syntax for tags is `<repository>:<tag>` When no tag is given, Docker uses the tag `latest`.
+The syntax for tags is `<repository>:<tag>`.
+When no tag is given, Docker uses the tag `latest`.
 The domain repository consists of these tags:

 - `hpehl/wildfly-domain:dc`: The domain controller with five servers.
 The domain controller defines three server groups:
   - deployment